understrap/understrap.github.io/docs/understrap-parent/installation.md

 Click on `Appearance -> Themes` in your WordPress backend, hit the "Add New" button and search for "Understrap".
 Hit the "install" button and wait a moment.
 Understrap will be installed on your server.
 Now activate Understrap.
 Go again to `Appearance -> Themes` and hit the "Activate" button below the Understrap screenshot.

+**Important:** If you're planning to develop/build on the Understrap parent theme, please do not download the theme from the theme repository.
+Instead, download it from [Github](https://github.com/understrap/understrap/releases) where all of the necessary build files are included.

 ## 2. Installation via Upload

 Understrap is available as .zip archive at [Understrap.com](https://understrap.com).
 Download it and store it on your local HDD.